JeanPhilippeKernel/MonsterCast/README.md

 # What is MonsterCast

-A free on-demand music service in the form of a mobile application  whose content is solely based on musical works signed by the Canadian label Monstercat
+A free on-demand music service in the form of a mobile application By the Canadian label Monstercat

-# Comment est né MonsterCast ?
+# How was MonsterCast born?

-A la base MonsterCast est née sous l'effet de paraisse En effet, etant un fan de music electronique j'étais à la recherche de musique pouvant satisfaire mon style de musique et c'est dans cette quête que j'ai rencontré les musique offertes par le label Canadien Monstercat et tout de suite ça été le coup de foudre.

-Pour pouvoir ecouter ma musique j'etais obligé de toujours me rendre sur des sites comme SoundCloud, Spotify ou même Mixcloud ce qui me derangeais enormement, et sans parler des publicités intempestives et des couts d'abonnements à ces plateformes.

-Alors pour parer à ces problèmes , j'ai donc decidé de me lancer dans cette aventure qui est de concevoir ma propre application de musique à la demande que j'ai baptisé MonsterCast
+At the MonsterCast base was born under the effect of Indeed, being a fan of electronic music I was in search of music that can satisfy my style of music And it is in this quest that I met the music offered by the Canadian label Monstercat And right away it was love at first sight.

+To be able to listen to my music I had to always go to sites like SoundCloud, Spotify or even Mixcloud Which caused me a lot of trouble, and not to mention untimely advertisements and subscriptions to these platforms.

+So to deal with these problems, I decided to embark on this adventure which is to design my own music application At the request that I christened MonsterCast

-#Fonctionnalité de MonsterCast
+# MonsterCast functionalities

-- Collection Podcasts en on-demand et toujours à jour
+- Collection Podcasts on-demand and always up-to-date
-- Live music streaming en continu
+- Live music streaming
-- Gestion de favoris
-- Classement de la musique par artiste (bientôt disponible)

-MonsterCast etant projet Open Source, dans sa version actuelle n'est disponible que sous les plateformes Windows, Windows phone et Xbox les autres plateformes seront bientôt disponible.
-Toute contribution sera la bienvenue :)
+- Manage favorites
+- Classification of music by artist (coming soon)
+- Synchronisation on all device (coming soon)

+MonsterCast's open source project, in its current version is only available on Windows, Windows phone and Xbox platforms The other platforms will soon be available.
+Any contribution will be welcome :)

-Copyrigth : Jean Philippe KOUASSI
+Copyrigtht: Jean Philippe KOUASSI